giangnguyen2412/advanced-XAI-for-DeepLearning/SAM.md

 The main research question: How sensitive are attribution maps to their hyperparameters?

 This paper has done a really good job in summarizing attribution-based methods (**Read section.
 2**).

+They propsed to evaluate the sensitivity to hyperparameters as an evaluation metric for attribution methods.